HolgerPeters/blog/haskell_by_types.rst

-In a functional, statically typed programming language without the mathematical obsession of the haskell community, a functor might have been named "Mappable".
-Haskell took the name Functor from a `mathematical concept in category theory
+In a functional, statically typed programming language without the mathematical obsession of the haskell community, a Functor might have been named "Mappable".
+Haskell took the name Functor [#f5]_ from a `mathematical concept in category theory
 <http://www.wikipedia.com/wiki/Functor>`_

 .. code-block:: haskell